mattermost/mattermost-plugin-msteams/docs/azure_setup.md

 - `Channel.ReadBasic.All`
 - `Team.ReadBasic.All`

-15. Click **Add permissions** to submit the form.
+15. Click on **Add permissions** to submit the form.

-16. Click **Grant admin consent for...** to grant the permissions for the application.
+16. Click on **Grant admin consent for...** to grant the permissions for the application.

 You're all set for configuration inside of Azure.